Katharine L. Malone Associate (510) 451-3300 firstname.lastname@example.org Download vCard LinkedInDownload Bio

 Katharine regularly writes and comments on various legal affairs.
 Her work has been published in CPO Magazine, The Legal Geeks, and the California Daily Journal, among other publications.
 She is a participating attorney in the Federal Pro Bono Project, and has represented clients through KIND (Kids In Need of Defense) and the Southern Poverty Law Project.

 Prior to her career as an associate, Katharine was an associate legal editor for the California Daily Journal.
-During law school at Hastings College of the Law, she was editor-in-chief of the Hastings Communications & Entertainment Law Journal.
+During law school at University of California College of the Law, San Francisco she was editor-in-chief of the UC Law, SF’s Communications & Entertainment Law Journal.

 Professional & Community Affiliations